 Like all minimally invasive procedures, filler refinement procedures have risks, but they are generally negligible.
 Dr. Weber explains risks and the measures he takes to reduce them to patients during initial consultations.

 The biggest risk associated with a filler refinement procedure is a small bruise.
 The overwhelming majority of patients find that the potential results of the procedure far outweigh the risks.
 In some cases, multiple injections of Hylenex might be required to achieve the desired improvements.

 How is Hylenex administered?

 Dr. Weber administers Hylenex via injection.
-Very tiny needles are used.
-Patients feel little to no pain or discomfort.
+Very tiny “BOTOX” needles are used which are much smaller than the needles used to inject the filler.
+Thus, patients feel little to no pain or discomfort.

 Can I receive fillers after my procedure?

 Patients who wish to receive filler injections after their procedure may do so.
 Dr. Weber will recommend injections at an appropriate time.
 Patients who had their initial filler procedure performed with a less experienced injector than Dr. Weber are impressed at the patient-focused approach used by Dr. Weber.
 They are also happy to learn that Dr. Weber’s knowledge, skill, and experience drastically decreases the chances of filler complications occurring again.